 UQ is also a partner in the Translational Research Institute (TRI) – an Australian-first that represents the future in biomedical research.
 TRI has the capacity to discover, produce, test and manufacture new treatments and vaccines in one location.

-UQ attracts more than $80m in research funding from industry and ranks first among Australian universities for license income, value of equity holdings and invention disclosures, new Australian patents and active start-up companies.
+In 2016, UQ attracted more than $368 million in research funding from government, industry and community sources.
 The University is also grateful to the many alumni and community members who donate towards teaching and research initiatives.

 UniQuest, established by UQ in 1984, is one of Australia’s leading research commercialisation companies.
-UniQuest’s innovation portfolio includes Australia's first blockbuster vaccine Gardasil®, Australia's largest biotech IPO (QRxPharma Ltd), the internationally acclaimed Triple P Positive Parenting Program, and UQ’s superconductor technology, used in two-thirds of the world's MRI machines.
+UniQuest’s innovation portfolio includes Australia's first blockbuster vaccine Gardasil®, pioneer pain drug developer Spinifex Pharmaceuticals, the internationally acclaimed Triple P – Positive Parenting Program, and UQ’s superconductor technology, which is used in two-thirds of the world's MRI machines.